rupertnash/gpu-swimmers/README.md

 ```

 ## Structure
-The core LB and swimmers are implemented in CUDA C++ in lbswim/liblbswim.
+The core LB and swimmers are implemented in C++ in lbswim/liblbswim.
 This is compiled to a shared library `liblbswim.so`.
 All the classes have both CPU/host and GPU/device copies of their data.
 It is up to the user to update things, but the library makes this fairly simple by offering `D2H()` (device to host) and `H2D()` (host to device) methods to move data.

 This is then wrapped by Cython and made available in Python as the package `lbswim`.